WHO WE ARE

 KOREN SULLIVAN, OFFICE MANAGER

 A metalsmith and unabashed YA fiction-lover, Koren began her work at SPACE as an intern in 2015.
-Now she's managing the office-y goings-on... and occasionally baking cookies for starving artists.
-When not at SPACE, Koren can often be found working in her studio, gardening, listening to her vinyl collection (Green Day, Jim Croce, The Rolling Stones, My Morning Jacket...) or spending time at home with her family and their pet menagerie, which includes two dogs, a lizard, two guinea pigs, and (on occasion) some sea monkeys.
+Now she's managing the office goings-on... and occasionally baking cookies for starving artists.
+When not at SPACE, Koren can often be found working in her studio, gardening, listening to her vinyl collection, or spending time at home with her family and their pet menagerie which includes a very anxious terrier, a lizard, and, on occasion, some sea monkeys.
 You can check out Koren's website here.